 Prior to starting her law practice, Ms. Spire-Oh was legal editor of the National Disability Law Reporter and the Disability Compliance Bulletin and co-author of several supplements to the treatise, Legal Rights of Persons with Disabilities.
 She has also worked as a mediator, as a Congressional caseworker for Congressman Bob Filner, as donor relations officer for the Harvard School of Public Health, and as a grant writer and consultant for numerous nonprofit organizations.

-Ms. Spire-Oh currently serves as co-chair of the Education Committee for the League of Women Voters of Palm Beach County; secretary of the Board of Directors for Different Brains; member of the Community Advisory Committee for the Florida Center for Inclusive Communities; as a member of the State Advisory Committee for the Education of Exceptional Students, the Florida Developmental Disabilities Council’s Partners in Policymaking 2012 Class, the Florida Association of Special Education Attorneys, the Florida Restorative Justice Association, the Palm Beach County School District’s (PBCSD) Diversity and Equity Committee, and Exceptional Student Education Advisory Committee.
-Previously she served as co-chair of the Justice Committee for the Learning Disabilities Association of America; member and past president of the Board of Directors for the Learning Disabilities Association of Florida; and member of the PBCSD Restraint and Seclusion Advisory Committee She received a 2011 Multicultural Leadership Award from the Florida Diversity Council.
+Ms. Spire-Oh currently serves as vice-chair of the State Advisory Committee for the Education of Exceptional Student Services; co-chair of the Education Committee for the League of Women Voters of Palm Beach County; secretary of the Board of Directors for Different Brains, and co-Alumni Chair of the Women's Foundation of Florida's Women on the Run.
+She is also a member of the Community Advisory Committee for the Florida Center for Inclusive Communities, the Florida Developmental Disabilities Council’s Partners in Policymaking 2012 Class, the Florida Association of Special Education Attorneys, the Florida Restorative Justice Association, the Palm Beach County School District’s (PBCSD) Diversity and Equity Committee and Exceptional Student Education Advisory Committee, and as am Alumni Ambassador of The Op-Ed Project.
+Previously she served as co-chair of the Justice Committee for the Learning Disabilities Association of America; Co-President and of the Board of Directors for the Learning Disabilities Association of Florida; and member of the PBCSD Restraint and Seclusion Advisory Committee.
+She received a 2011 Multicultural Leadership Award from the Florida Diversity Council.

 Ms. Spire-Oh has first-hand knowledge of disabilities as an individual with seizure and autoimmune disorders and as the mother of a twice-exceptional child.